 The Catholic Mass is all Bible and all Jesus.
-It has its roots from the very first Christians and the Apostles, so it looks a lot different than contemporary evangelical services.
-This article discusses the "how" of a Mass, whereas our article on relationship vs. religion looks at the "why" of a Mass.
+It has its roots from the very first Christians and the Apostles, so it looks a lot different than contemporary evangelical services (see our article on relationship vs. religion for more on that).

 The full text of the new translation of the Mass, implemented Nov.
 2011 is here.
 Over 90 Biblical references for the Mass are here.
 We believe the Mass is quite simply the most Biblical way to worship God.
 The Mass also has an amazing altar call; we actually meet Him in the Flesh when we go to the front for Holy Communion.

 "In the earthly liturgy we take part in a foretaste of that heavenly liturgy which is celebrated in the holy city of Jerusalem toward which we journey as pilgrims, where Christ is sitting at the right hand of God, a minister of the holies and of the true tabernacle; we sing a hymn to the Lord's glory with all the warriors of the heavenly army; venerating the memory of the saints, we hope for some part and fellowship with them; we eagerly await the Saviour, Our Lord Jesus Christ, until He, our life, shall appear and we too will appear with Him in glory."

 - Sacrosanctum Concilium, par.
 8 (Second Vatican Council)